Frodojj/shrimp-notes/README.md

 		- Adds all event listeners to node.
 	- removeFrom(node)
 		- Removes all event listeners from node.

+Basically, you extend this class and write methods called `[SVG.DrawingTool.Draw](e)` and `[SVG.DrawingTool.END](e)`.
+The parameter `e` contains the following properties:

+-init: \[x, y]
+	- Initial point where pointerdown happened.
+- isPrimaryButton
+	- True if the pointerdown button pressed was the primary one, such as the left-click, touch with a finger, or a pen-tip.
+- isEraserButton
+	- True if the pointerdown button was an eraser button (i.e. mask 32 for MouseEvent.buttons).
+- currentTarget
+	- currentTarget for the event.
+Usually should be the svg element node that the events are attached to.
+- point: \[clientX, clientY]
+	- The point of the current move or end event.
+- rect:
+	- The result of currentTarget.getBoundingClientRect().

+The method `[SVG.DrawingTool.DRAW]` is called when the drawing has started, for example when the pointer move happens. `[SVG.DrawingTool.END]` is called when pointer out or pointer leave happens.
+No down event is triggered, but you can check for the initial point in the object dispatched to the event (note: not e.detail).
+It is done this way so as not to interfere with multi-finger events (like zoom or pan).

 No matter where you go, there you are.
 Think about that, and have a good day!